deeplibras/FaceLIBRAS/README.md

 # FaceLIBRAS
 A Deep Convolutional Neural Network for facial expression classification.

-# Accuracy
+# Best model / Accuracy
-The model 08 get ~87% of accuracy.
+The best model is the model 08 (load from Models.loadModel08() function) getting ~87% of accuracy.
 The others models are still in test with new data.

 ![Accuracy](http://i.imgur.com/FZwvh8n.png)